KaylaMLe/waas/README.md

 ## Features

-- **Automated Login**: Logs into your Y Combinator account using credentials stored in the `.env` file.
 - **Job Scraping**: Collects job listings from the WorkAtAStartup search page.
 - **Application Tracking**: Tracks companies you've already applied to using the `APPLIED` environment variable.
 - **AI-Powered Messaging**: Uses OpenAI's GPT model to generate personalized application messages.